riyavmody/pui-hw-riya/final-project/README.md

 This prototype is of the About Me section of the website.
 The purpose is to walk users through the vision and mission of Angels on Stage as well as share a bit about its origins.
 It is intended to be in a parallax scrolling style and I was actually able to accomplish this using Figma SmartAnimate (although I was not able to attach a video to the README file).
 The feedback from users was that I should consider not overlapping the text with the image on the second screenshot because it does not look intentional.
 Additionally, users shared that I should align all the text (either right or left) so that it looks consistent while users are scrolling.

 ## Usability Test
+Discuss the user feedback you got during the evaluation / usability test (\~300 words).
+Indicate which feedback you implemented, inspired new directions, or otherwise influenced your final design.

+## Updated Designs
 ![Landing Page](images/FP2/Post_A.png)
 ![Scroll 1](images/FP2/Post_B.png)
 ![Scroll 2](images/FP2/Post_C.png)
 ![Scroll 3](images/FP2/Post_D.png)
-Discuss the user feedback you got during the evaluation / usability test (\~300 words).
-Indicate which feedback you implemented, inspired new directions, or otherwise influenced your final design.

-## Updated Designs

-Show screenshots of your updated design based on the user feedback (\<100 words, \~2 images).
+As mentioned above, I chose to move in a different direction after the usability test and user feedback from class.
+This design depicts what I imagine will be a visual story about Angels on Stage and the impact it has had on the community.
+I have incorporated high contrast color choices and powerful imagery to grab the attention of the user and play on the emotional side of this issue.
+I plan to add elements, like the swirl, that will parallax, along with the images and text, as the user scrolls through the website.
+This will give the site a polished but fun feel, which compliments the goal I have for this website, which is to draw users in and dispel stereotypes about disability.

 ## Feedback Summary